denis-torre/gds-jc-demo/README.md

 ![image](images/git-clone-1.png)

-3. Insert the path of this GitHub repository (https://github.com/denis-torre/gds-jc-demo), and select a directory to download it in (e.g. your work folder `/sc/arion/work/YOUR_USERNAME`).
+3. Insert the path of this GitHub repository (https://github.com/denis-torre/gds-jc-demo), select "Clone from URL", and choose a directory to download it in (e.g. your work folder `/sc/arion/work/YOUR_USERNAME`).

 ![image](images/git-clone-2.png)